-A disturbing video purportedly showing two white men lynching a young black woman in a room decorated with the confederate flag went viral shortly after news broke that Winston-Salem State University student Kendra Shanice Reid had died from asphyxiation by hanging in April 2017.
+A disturbing video purportedly showing two white men lynching a young black woman in a room decorated with the confederate flag went viral shortly after news broke that Winston-Salem State University student Kendra Shanice Reid had been found dead from asphyxiation by hanging in April 2017.

-This video and Reid’s death are not related.
+This video and Reid's death were not related.

 The video didn't receive much attention when it was first posted online (one sign that it was likely fake), but it went viral three months later in the wake of Kendra Shanice Reid's death.